Singapore’s obesity rate is rising, following a worrying global trend. 30% of us are overweight and 10% of us are obese. Should you be concerned?

 Those of us who have started work may find it difficult to adhere to regular mealtimes because of a busier schedule.
 But it is important to take some time out for a quick healthy meal instead of skipping meals as we may end up feeling hungry and overeating later.

-Don't forget to drink lots of water!
-If you are counting calories, consuming 500kcal less than your estimated daily requirement should see you lose half a kilogram a week.
+Don't forget to drink lots of plain water!
+If you are counting calories, consuming 500kcal less than your estimated daily requirement could see you lose half a kilogram a week.
 How's that for weight loss!?

 It may take a little while, but the excess weight will come off.
 You’ll discover more energy and think more clearly too.
 Uncover a confident new you!